The Saga Pattern: Managing Distributed Transactions

 For a deep dive on 2PC and why it is often avoided, see Two-Phase Commit.

 There are two ways to implement a saga.
+Choreography uses events between services to coordinate.
+Orchestration uses a central orchestrator to manage the sequence.

-Choreographed Saga
+Choreographed saga

 Each service knows its own step and its own compensation.
 When a step completes, the service emits an event.
 The next service reacts to that event.
 If something fails, services emit failure events that trigger compensations.